NapesWeaver/rpnapes/README.md

 This calcamatron operates using Reverse Polish Notation and / or algebraically.
 Also, it is programmable.
 The UI includes a visible, interactive, stack that can be saved to a cookie.
 Complex numbers and units are supported as well as opening and saving files.

-The project does not use any JQuery and Works offline.
+The project does not use any jQuery and Works offline.
 Some effort has been made to keep it compatible for backwardly browsers.

 ![Calcamatron](images/screenshots/rpnapes.jpg)